arctangent4/getty_scraping/README.md

 # light_getty
-A lightweight getty images and videos scraper using Chrome webdriver.
+A lightweight getty images and videos scraper using Selenium and Chrome Webdriver.
 Can scrape from searches or boards.

 NOTE: This is just an illustrative example.
 Use at your own discretion and follow all relevant laws.